 About the JD/MBA Program

-If you want to broaden your career opportunities in the fields of business and law, consider Stetson University's J.D./M.B.A. program.
-Students completing the program receive both an M.B.A. degree from the Stetson University School of Business Administration and a J.D. degree from the Stetson University College of Law.
-Holders of these degrees can use the J.D. to provide legal context for managerial activities and the M.B.A. to sharpen administrative and managerial decision-making skills.
+If you want to broaden your career opportunities in the fields of business and law, consider Stetson University's J.D./MBA program.
+Students completing the program receive both an MBA degree from the Stetson University School of Business Administration and a J.D. degree from the Stetson University College of Law.
+Holders of these degrees can use the J.D. to provide a legal context for managerial activities and the MBA to sharpen administrative and managerial decision-making skills.
 Many CEOs and upper-level managers hold law degrees.

 At Stetson University's College of Law, competence comes from a solid academic curriculum backed by an intensive program of skills training through legal clinics and other real-law experiences.
 As a graduate of the program, you will enter the workforce ready to work with a solid education in business and law designed to develop management competencies.

-In this program, you will enjoy a significant savings in required coursework.
+In this program, you will enjoy significant savings in required coursework.
 Both degrees may be completed within three years.
-The M.B.A. program accepts 12 credit hours from a list of directed electives in the law program, and the College of Law accepts 12 credit hours from the M.B.A. program of study.
-Your net benefit is a reduction of 24 credit hours when compared to pursuing the two degrees independently.
+The MBA program accepts 9 credit hours from a list of directed electives in the law program, and the College of Law accepts 12 credit hours from the MBA program of study.
+Your net benefit is a reduction of 21 credit hours when compared to pursuing the two degrees independently.

-- The required graduate business courses for the J.D./M.B.A. program are offered Tuesday and Thursday evenings (fall and spring) and Monday and Tuesday evenings (summer) at the College of Law campus in Gulfport, Fla.
+- The required graduate business courses for the J.D./MBA program are offered online Tuesday and Thursday evenings (fall and spring).

-- Two M.B.A. classes are offered in each of the fall, spring and summer semesters at the College of Law.
+- Two MBA classes are offered in each of the fall, spring and summer semesters for College of Law students.

-- All advanced-level M.B.A. requirements for the J.D./M.B.A. program can be satisfied at the College of Law.
+- All advanced-level MBA requirements for the J.D./MBA program can be satisfied without leaving the College of Law.

 How to Participate in the JD/MBA Program